skienzmatishun/rippreport/content/p/economic-virus/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt politicians in Montgomery and Fairhope leveraged pandemic chaos to line developer pockets while public health ranked dead last.
+Newly uncovered legislative documents and paper trails reveal how officials quietly shifted relief funds into private hands.
+The Ripp Report breaks down the true cost of this political contagion.
 ---
 Again Alabama is dead last in response time for the corona virus, COVD-19.
 We have a Pandemic on our hands and most people are focused on medical issues.